ECAM-Brussels/e-cam/content/LW3L/slides/05-sessions.md

 ::::: break-inside-avoid
 - `process.env.SECRET` is an **environment variable** that should be kept secret, and known only to the server.
+  This env variable should be specified in `docker-compose.yaml`.

 - The **signature** is to check that the cookie wasn't faked.
   Only the server could do it, as it requires knowledge of the secret.